hotfinda/HuiLu_CV/index.md

 - **Multiple lane line detecting**, providing lane line pixels coordinate information for control system based on deep learning methods, complicated situation such as lane line departure, fading lane lines are concluded.
 - **Obstacle detection**, images captured by binocular camera are processed through Yolo3 network, and related coordinate information is tranfered to control system.
 - **Robustness test and noise analyse**, noise effect in images like raindrops, shadows, glare are reduced through post-processing.
-- Based on ROS , realize data transfer, system feedback and information exchange.
+- **System control Based on coordinate information**, utilizing the information in ROS topic, realize data transfer,system feedback and information exchange.

 ### INSTITUT FÜR STRUKTURMECHANIK UND LEICHTBAU in RWTH-Aachen (2017.9-2018.5)
 **Lightweighting Design**
-Study the influence of distribution pattern of graphene plate on the structural strength.
+Lightweight design based on graphene material.
+Study the influence of graphene plate on the structural strength

 ### Intelligent robot lab in Northwestern Polytechnical University (2016.9-2017.2)
-**Dynamic and static load test**
-Design the pattern of sensors distribution on robot and guarantee the accurate test of dynamic and static load.
+**Motor control** ，Using the IDE for the motor, programming the link to the aircraft control system **Route plan in urban regions**.
+Based on octomap and global planner, generate way points connected by spline lgorithms

 # Skills
 - Programing Languages: C/C++, Python